Hunding's Saga - 50: Eastward, on Course Again to the Mouth of the Volkhov, and to Holmgard

 Next - 51: The Prince

-A couple of accounts of Norsemen who went east.
+Accounts of Norsemen who went east.
 The riverways were opened up to trade, furs found their way west and south and the native Slavs welcomed them in to police the tribes.
 Within centuries they would be assimilated, Slav attire was worn, the language of their neighbours adopted.
 As with Norsemen everywhere, they blended in so well you'd never know where their ancestors came from.
 They were Russian, fellows of the Slavs around them.